Shooting documentaries is becoming a more accessible endeavor to both professional and amateur filmmakers.

 Brainstorm and Make an Outline or Sequence Guide

 As a documentary filmmaker, you don’t follow an exact script in the same way as a narrative.
-Yet, it doesn’t mean that you have to go shoot your subject without any plan or concept.
+Yet, it doesn’t mean you have to go shoot your subject without any plan or concept.
 A documentary can easily go the wrong route if you don’t have a clear vision and effective planning.
-It can become too cluttered and it would be way too hard for you to edit it as a solid documentary film.
+The workflow can become too cluttered and it would be very challenging to edit a solid documentary film.

 Before starting with the project, visualize and brainstorm.
 Know what your intentions are and how to fulfill them through the documentary film medium.
-Make an outline (also called a sequence guide in production terms) to serve as a guide to help you focus on the theme, goals, motivations, subjects, conflicts and concerns you have for the film.
-In so doing, you are able to utilize your tools, primarily your camera, by knowing what kind of shots you should have, which subjects should be interviewed and what questions should be addressed during the shooting of the documentary.
+Make an outline (also called a sequence guide in production terms) to help you focus on the theme, goals, motivations, subjects, conflicts, and concerns you have for the film.
+In so doing, you are able to utilize your available tools, primarily your camera, by knowing what kind of shots you should have, which subjects should be interviewed, and what questions should be addressed during the shoot.

-Considerably, it can also provide you with a better vision of your future output, just like how a script and a storyboard can help you understand the direction your documentary leads to.
-And you can readily revise and develop your ideas further so that when you’re already in the shooting field, you clearly know what the film needs and you don’t mislead yourself in doing shots that aren’t really valuable to your story.
+It can also provide you with a better vision of your future output, just like how a script and a storyboard can help you understand the direction your documentary leads to.
+You can readily revise and develop your ideas further so that when you’re at the shooting field, you clearly know what the film needs and you don’t mislead yourself in doing shots that aren’t really valuable to your story.

 Log and Record Important Details

 Log and make important notes during the shoot.
 Having shotlists and reviewing every batch of footage you get help you mount your documentary more effectively.
 If your post-production workflow asks for it (so editing can be faster), record the time codes and shot remarks as well.
-Specific settings, filters and other accessories or equipment used are also ideally recorded.
-Remember, being organized and having all information handy have its great benefits, especially when editing hours of footage.
+Specific settings, filters, and other accessories or equipment used are ideally recorded as well.
+Remember, being organized and keeping information handy have great benefits, especially when editing hours of footage.

 Get a Good Producer or Be a Good Producer

 Making a documentary entails not only great creative and technical skills but also great producing skills.
-This is especially important to independent filmmakers who also work as the producers of their films.
-Some filmmakers prefer to have other people whom they know are capable of doing the job, but for anyone working with a very conservative budget, it is most practical to be your own film’s producer.
+This is especially important to independent filmmakers who also work as the producers of their works.
+Some filmmakers prefer to get other people whom they know are capable of doing the job, but for anyone working with a very conservative budget, it may be most practical to be your own film’s producer.

-As a producer, you are responsible for confirming interviews with your subjects, getting prospective contacts, organizing the logistic aspects of production, preparing release forms and contracts and lots of other things.
+As a producer, you are responsible for confirming interviews with your subjects, getting prospective contacts, organizing the logistic aspects of production, preparing release forms and contracts, among other things.
 If everything is well-organized, the chance of success when shooting is much higher as everything planned can be accomplished well.
 Each shooting day can go smoothly and successfully if things are under control and backup plans are always made available.